How PACS and RIS Systems Improve Imaging Workflows in Healthcare

 Security & Compliance Risks

-Medical imaging data is highly sensitive, requiring strict security measures to prevent unauthorized access and regulatory violations (HIPAA, GDPR).
+Medical imaging data is highly sensitive and requires strict security measures to prevent unauthorized access and regulatory violations (HIPAA, GDPR).

 Solution: